Issuer Type: Higher Education

 General Revenue Bonds

 Medical Center Pooled Revenue Bonds

 The University of California is the public institution of higher education designated by the State of California in its Master Plan for Higher Education for the training of individuals for the professions, for the awarding of doctoral degrees in all fields of human knowledge, and for the conduct of research.
-Since it was chartered in 1868, the University has conferred approximately 2,460,000 higher education degrees, as of June 30, 2017.
+Since it was chartered in 1868, the University has conferred approximately 2,777,000 higher education degrees, as of academic year 2020-21.
 The University’s administrative offices are located in Oakland, California.